0

 Demographics

 The people who call Frederic home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frederic residents report their race to be White, followed by Asian.
-Important ancestries of people in Frederic include German, Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Frederic include German, Swedish, Norwegian, Irish, and English.

 Notable & Unique Neighborhood Characteristics